 Trinity College has partnered with the largest textbook supplier in the nation, Barnes & Noble College.
-This bookstore is built around a course-driven system that ensures you order and receive the right book, on time.
-Your textbooks and course materials are shipped from a state-of-the-art warehouse that is fully operational 24 hours a day, 5 days a week directly to you.
-Search for required course materials using your course code. https://bncvirtual.com/tcqc
+This bookstore is built around a course-driven system that ensures students order and receive the right book, on time.
+Textbooks and course materials are shipped from a state-of-the-art warehouse that is fully operational 24 hours a day, 5 days a week directly to purchaser.
+Students may search for required course materials using their course code. https://bncvirtual.com/tcqc

-To request to have your textbooks charged to your Trinity College tuition account please request a book voucher from the Business Services Specialist.
+To request to have textbooks charged to the student's Trinity College tuition account, please request a book voucher from the Business Services Specialist.